DaneshjouLab/AutoGKB/src/fetch_articles/README.md

 Given a PMID, fetch the paper from PubMed.
 Ignore papers where there are paywall issues.

 ## Process Overview
-1. Download the zip of variants from pharmgkb (handled in load_data module)
+1. Download the zip of variants from pharmgkb (handled in load_variants module)
-2. Get a PMID list from the variants tsv (column PMID) (handled in load_data module)
+2. Get a PMID list from the variants tsv (column PMID) (handled in load_variants module)
 3. Convert the PMID to PMCID
 4. Fetch the content from the PMCID